Introduction: Why Plug-Load Energy Visibility Matters More Than Ever

 Installed directly at the point of use, a wall-mounted or in-wall smart socket with energy monitoring provides real-time, device-level visibility—enabling facility managers, system integrators, and energy solution providers to optimize plug loads, reduce waste, and support compliance initiatives.

-Office equipment, appliances, and distributed loads now account for a growing share of total electricity usage in commercial buildings. -
+Office equipment, appliances, and distributed loads now account for a growing share of total electricity usage in commercial buildings.

-Facility managers increasingly rely on real-time energy monitoring to support operational decisions, peak load control, and preventive maintenance. -
+Facility managers increasingly rely on real-time energy monitoring to support operational decisions, peak load control, and preventive maintenance.

-Regulatory and ESG pressure
+Regulatory and ESG Pressure

-As a result, smart wall sockets with built-in power meters are becoming a practical entry point for scalable energy monitoring—especially in retrofit and multi-site projects.
+As a result, Zigbee smart wall sockets with built-in power meters are becoming a practical entry point for scalable energy monitoring—especially in retrofit and multi-site projects.

-What Is a Wall Socket Power Meter?
+What Is a Zigbee Wall Socket with Power Metering?

 -